carolynf-1/ocean_chem_lesson/README.md

 # Ocean Chemistry Lesson
 Lesson plan and curriculum development for basic ocean chemistry.

+# NOTE: THIS IS STILL IN DEVELOPMENT.
+A RELEASE WILL BE ISSUED ONCE COMPLETE.

 The lesson is geared towards chemistry students in grades 9 - 12 in Washington state schools.

 Descriptions of files contained in this repo: